brikis98/yevgeniy-brikman-homepage/_posts/2016-11-09-infrastructure-as-code.md

 "The great thing about CD is that the decision to go live becomes a business decision, not a technical one.
 The technical validation has already been done: it happens on every commit."

-"‚ÄúDevOops‚Äù; the ability to automatically configure many machines at once gives us the ability to automatically break many machines at once."
+""DevOops"; the ability to automatically configure many machines at once gives us the ability to automatically break many machines at once."

 "The big shift is away from working directly on servers and infrastructures, to working on them indirectly.
 An infrastructure engineer can no longer just log onto a server to make a change.
 Instead, they make changes to the tools and definitions, and then allow the change management pipeline to roll the changes out to the server.
 This can be frustrating at first.
 It feels like a slower, more complicated way to do something simple."

 "The aim is to have infrastructure management systems that work autonomically.
 In physiology, autonomic functions happen without conscious effort (e.g., breathing or heart rate).
 You might be able to override some of these (e.g., by holding your breath).
-But you don‚Äôt normally need to think about doing it.
+But you don't normally need to think about doing it.
 Autonomic automation is the secret to making infrastructure as code work reliably.
 When the team finds a new web server configuration option that improves security, they embed that into their automation tooling.
 They know that it will be applied to all relevant servers, current and future, without anyone having to think about it again."

 "When a team adopts infrastructure as code, its members should find themselves spending less time carrying out routine activities, and more time improving the system itself."

 "An interesting thing about a dynamic infrastructure platform is that it looks a lot like unreliable infrastructure.
 Servers routinely disappear and are replaced.
 This happens when resources are automatically scaled up and down, and may even happen as a byproduct of the mechanism for making routine changes, deploying software, and running tests."

 "Ideally, IT systems would be like a consumer automobile.
 You buy a new car off the assembly line, and periodically pay to keep it fueled and maintained, occasionally replacing parts as they wear out or fail.
-You don‚Äôt need to keep the engineers who designed and assembled the car on staff.
+You don't need to keep the engineers who designed and assembled the car on staff.
 In practice, modern IT systems are more like a Formula One race car.
 Each one is custom-built, even if they use standard parts and follow common patterns.
 It takes continuous work to keep it running well, patched and secure.
 And the needs that IT systems must satisfy are constantly changing, as the way technology is used by consumers and businesses is constantly changing.
-This in turn means that an organization‚Äôs IT systems must constantly change."
+This in turn means that an organization's IT systems must constantly change."

 **Rating**: 5 stars